Skip to main content

 Logging API responses

-For debugging and review, log responses explicitly.
+For debugging and review, log responses explicitly with conv.log_api_response().

 response = conv.api.sweet_booking_api.create_booking(json=payload)